Two women. Experiencing more. Travelling more. Boating more. Camping more.

 As we visit places closer to home, to begin with, we’ll share the best destination guides with you.
 Then as we travel, we’ll share even more!

 These aren’t your typical destination guides though.
-They have water, whether it be the ocean, lakes or rivers, as the absolute focus.
-We’re not history buffs, and whilst we enjoy finding out about culture, we don’t necessarily go looking for it.
+They are water themed, whether it be the ocean, lakes or rivers, as the absolute focus.
+We’re not history buffs, and whilst we enjoy finding out about the culture, we don’t necessarily go looking for it.
 Instead, we just want to get out on the water and see it all from a different perspective.

 If you’re looking for boat trips, cruises or water activities in a certain area, often the information is all over the place, hard to find, out of date or the link to the websites are broken.
 It’s frustrating.

 So instead, we’ll be building the best list and guides on how to enjoy your experience and get the most out of it.
-From how to get on the water, boat trips, cruises, water sports, activities and fishing, to grabbing a bite to eat on the waterfront and the best accommodation with a view.
+From how to get on the water, boat trips, cruises, water sports, activities and fishing, to grabbing a bite to eat on the waterfront, camping on the beach and the best accommodation with a view.
+We’ll also be sharing the best deals and where to find them.

 Making a dream a reality

-Every day we focus on making our dream a reality.
+Every day we focus on making our dream of travelling more a reality.

 So far, we’ve made some significant sacrifices, there have been laughs, there have been tears, but we know at the end of it, it will be worth it to be able to create all those new memories and really open our minds up to what is out there, ready and waiting for us to experience.